dolidoli92/Binance-Outlier-Detection-1hour-BB72/README.md

 # Binance-Outlier-Detection Outline

-Detect the outlier in Bollinger bands(7period, 2sigma) in every second.<br />
+Detect the outlier in Bollinger bands(7period, 2sigma) in every second at 1hour chart.<br />

 You can configurate 'outlier_percent'.<br />